-North American investors concerned about the future safety of their assets can appreciate stability, universality, responsibility and excellence – the four cornerstones and the foundation of the long-term success of Swiss banking and the Swiss financial center.
+North and Latin American investors concerned about the future safety of their assets can appreciate stability, universality, responsibility and excellence – the four cornerstones and the foundation of the long-term success of Swiss banking and the Swiss financial center.
 Swiss banks and wealth managers will continue to orientate themselves along these values, thus contributing to a competitive, diverse financial center with a high level of performance.

-In 2021, despite the corona crisis and its ongoing impact, Fitch has renewed Switzerland's AAA-rating with a stable outlook.
+Despite the corona crisis and its ongoing impact, Fitch has renewed Switzerland's AAA-rating with a stable outlook.
 The Deep Knowledge Group in its Covid-19 Regional Safety Assessment ranks Switzerland first for its economic resilience and its careful approach.
 And overall, the annual rating by an American think tank made up of the US News & World Report, marketing company Y&R and the Wharton School, a business school at the University of Pennsylvania, places Switzerland above average in several categories - from conducting business to quality of life - the neutral alpine nation has been on top of their list every time since it was founded in 2016.

 The Swiss financial center is characterized by its long-term stability even in times of crisis.
 The reliability of the country’s political and legal systems, and the steadfastness of its institutions and its currency make Switzerland a safe haven for individuals and companies the world over.
 Although Swiss banks and financial professionals conduct business around the world, they remain firmly rooted in their home market.